vigji/python-cimec-2023/python-installation.md

 ```
 You should see a browser opening with a Jupyter notebook.
 If you do, you are good to go!
 If you get something like `jupyter: command not found`, you might want to close the terminal and open it again.
 If the problem persists, ask for help!

+**Note**: After you open a notebook, you won't be able to work on the terminal you have launched it from!
+For the following steps, first close the notebook! (by first closing the webpage, then pressing `Ctrl+C` on the terminal).

 ---
 ### 2. Create a new Python environment